-Good Practice Guidelines were developed as a collaborative effort led by Recreation Aotearoa and Education Outdoors NZ with help from the following individuals and groups:
+Good Practice Guidelines are developed and reviewed as a collaborative effort led by Recreation Aotearoa and Education Outdoors NZ with help from the following individuals and groups:

-Fiona McDonald (Editor, EONZ), Fiona Ryder (Recreation Aotearoa Project Management), Working Group Facilitators - David Mangnall, Mark Smith, Liz Penman.
+Fiona McDonald (Editor, EONZ), Fiona Ryder (Recreation Aotearoa), Jen Riley (Recreation Aotearoa, group facilitator, review coordinator), Working Group Facilitators - David Mangnall, Mark Smith, Liz Penman.

 Generic Guidelines and Overnight Camping